A weekend in West Sussex, England

 I love exploring towns at night, as long as I am with someone – safety first.
 Luckily, my girl Frances is all about capturing spooky streets and dark alleys in an old English town.

-The original castle of Arundel was opened on Christmas day 1067 by Roger de Montgomery, Earl of Arundel who was one of William the Conqueror‘s loyal barons.
-He was awarded one-third of Sussex with promises to build a castle to protect the land and people from attack from the south and the sea.
+The original castle of Arundel was opened on Christmas day 1067 by Roger de Montgomery, Earl of Arundel.
+The Earl was one of William the Conqueror‘s loyal barons.
+He was awarded one-third of Sussex with promises to build a castle.
+The castle was to be part intimidating fortress and residence.
+Mostly to protect the land and people from attack from the south and the sea.
 This castle has been home to the dukes of Norfolk and their ancestors for almost 1000 years.

-- Castle is closed for 6 months (as it is still a residence) Oct 29 to Apr 1
+- The Castle is closed for six months (as it is still a residence) Oct 29 to Apr 1

 - Private tours are available